corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/apps/bankinabox/getting-started.md

 `values-bank.yaml.yml` file, edit the database section of the configuration to change the JDBC URL, user, and password.

 The deployed service already contains JDBC drivers for PostgreSQL.
-For other RDBMS's, you need to extend the Docker images for the service by adding the database JDBC driver `.jar` file to the `/opt/corda/drivers/` directory.
+For other RDBMS's, you need to extend the Docker images for the service by adding the database JDBC driver JAR file to the `/opt/corda/drivers/` directory.

 Example settings for connection to a PostgreSQL database follow below: